budnerp/ansible_virtualbox_vm_magento2/README.md

         - 1 CPU, 1024MB of memory
         - SSH on port 22
 - Epel and Remi's RPM repositories
+- Common tools: htop, vim, mc, lsof
 - SELinux disabled
 - Apache 2.4
 - PHP 7.2 with PHP-FPM
 - Xdebug for PHP 7.2 on port 9000
 - MySQL 5.7 on port 3306
-- Common tools: htop, vim, mc, lsof
+- RabbitMQ 3.7 and it's dependency Erlang 21.2

 ## Prerequisities
 - Git